International incidents during the 2006 Lebanon War: Attack

 On 25 July 2006, the UNIFIL Khiyam base, which was primarily a simple white three-story building with UN markings, faced heavy artillery and aerial bombardment by the IDF over a period of 6 hours.
 According to the IDF, this was meant to target Hezbollah positions some 150 meters away, who were reportedly firing on them.
 A UN investigation found that no Hezbollah attack had taken place in that area that day.
 According to the UN, the post called an Israeli liaison officer at least 14 times throughout the day to call off the bombardment and an Israeli official promised to halt the bombing each time.
 The site of the observation post was well known, having been built in 1948 and clearly marked.
 Both sides in the conflict had the coordinates of the compound.

 At 6:30pm, four artillery shells impacted and exploded within the position, destroying the main building and damaging the shelter underneath.
-The four unarmed United Nations Truce Supervision Organization (UNTSO) peacekeepers from Austria, China, Finland and Canada who manned the post at the time were forced to flee to the damaged shelter underneath the building.
+The four unarmed United Nations Truce Supervision Organization (UNTSO) peacekeepers from Austria, China, Finland and Canada who occupied the post at the time were forced to flee to the damaged shelter underneath the building.
 At 7:25pm a 500 kilogram precision-guided bomb struck and destroyed both the base and bunker underneath, burying and killing everyone inside.

 A UNIFIL rescue team of Indian soldiers was immediately dispatched to the scene.
 They recovered the bodies of three observers from the rubble while there was still active hostilities.
 Danny Ayalon, Israel's ambassador to the United States, said that "UNIFIL obviously got caught in the middle" of a gunfight between Hezbollah guerillas and Israeli troops.
 "We do not have yet confirmation what caused these deaths.
 It could be [Israel Defense Forces].
 It could be Hezbollah," he said.